mlpack/mlpack/doc/user/core/trees/rectangle_tree.md

 ### Custom `StatisticType`s

 A custom `StatisticType` is trivial to implement.
-Only a default constructor and a constructor taking a `BinarySpaceTree` is necessary.
+Only a default constructor and a constructor taking a `RectangleTree` is necessary.

 ```
 class CustomStatistic